mayonezu216/Awesome-PU-learning/README.md

   - Chen Gong, Hong Shi, Tongliang Liu, Chuang Zhang, Jian Yang and Dacheng Tao.
 IEEE Transactions on Pattern Analysis and Machine Intelligence 2021.
   - Keywords: Positive and Unlabeled learning, Loss Decomposition and Centroid Estimation (LDCE), Kernelized LDCE (KLDCE).
   - <details><summary>Digest</summary> we propose a novel PU learning algorithm dubbed “Loss Decomposition and Centroid Estimation” (LDCE).
 By decomposing the loss function of corrupted negative examples into two parts, we show that only the second part is affected by the noisy labels.
 Thereby, we may estimate the centroid of corrupted negative set via an unbiased way to reduce the adverse impact of such label noise.
 Furthermore, we propose the “Kernelized LDCE” (KLDCE) by introducing the kernel trick, and show that KLDCE can be easily solved by combining Alternative Convex Search (ACS) and Sequential Minimal Optimization (SMO).
 Theoretically, we derive the generalization error bound which suggests that the generalization risk of our model converges to the empirical risk with the order of O(1= k + 1= n k+ 1=%/n) (n and k are the amounts of training data and positive data correspondingly).

+- Beyond the Selected Completely at Random Assumption for Learning from Positive and Unlabeled Data.[[paper]](https://link.springer.com/content/pdf/10.1007/978-3-030-46147-8.pdf?pdf=button)
+  - Jessa Bekker, Pieter Robberechts & Jesse Davis.
+ECML PKDD 2019.
+  - Keywords: PU learning, Unlabeled data, Classification.
+  - <details><summary>Digest</summary> We propose and theoretically analyze an empirical-risk-based method for incorporating the labeling mechanism.
+Additionally, we investigate under which assumptions learning is possible when the labeling mechanism is not fully understood and propose a practical method to enable this.

 - Object detection as a positive-unlabeled problem [[paper]](https://arxiv.org/pdf/2002.04672.pdf)
   - Y Yang, KJ Liang, L Carin.
 BMVC 2020.